 The UW is subject to many different types of Audits, both internal and external.

-Internal audits are managed and conducted by the Internal Audit department.
+Internal audits are managed and conducted by UW's Office of Internal Audit.

-External audits are conducted by agencies that are outside of the UW and fall into two broad categories:
+External audits are conducted by agencies outside the UW and fall into two broad categories.

-Washington State Audits: As the UW is an entity of the State of Washington, UW is subject to any audits that are both conducted by the State and conducted on the State.
+Washington State Audits: As the UW is an entity of the State of Washington, UW is subject to any audits conducted by the State or conducted on the State.

 Sponsor Audits: Any Sponsor who provides funding under a Sponsored Award has the right to conduct an audit of that Award.
-All Sponsored Awards are managed by the UW Internal Audit department.
+All Sponsored Award Audits are managed by the UW Office of Internal Audit.
 If a department is contacted directly by a Sponsor regarding an audit, the department should direct the Sponsor to Internal Audit.

-The federal government requires (per 2 CFR 200.500) that any entity that expends more than $750,000 in federal funds within the entity’s fiscal year must have what the federal government refers to as a “Single Audit” completed.
+The federal government requires per 2 CFR 200.501 Audit requirements that any entity that expends more than $750,000 in federal funds within the entity’s fiscal year must have what the federal government refers to as a “Single Audit” completed.
 As the UW is part of the State of Washington, the State of Washington is subject to this Single Audit requirement.
 Thus, the Single Audit of the UW is part of the overall federal audit of the State of Washington.

 External sponsors may request a copy of the UW’s Single Audit.
-When such a request is made, Sponsors should be direct to the State of Washington website where Single Audits are maintained:
+When such a request is made, Sponsors should be directed to the State of Washington website where Single Audits are maintained.

 The following information should be used by departments to ensure they are ready for an audit: